 Being a Coach is like being a musician.
-Your philosophy, your style comes a lot form your influences and how those influences are interpreted.
+Your philosophy, your style comes a lot from your influences and how those influences are interpreted.
 Some might believe players, especially younger players, should not be coached, but allowed to develop by themselves; other coaches might believe players should be nurtured carefully from an early age to avoid the development of bad habits and particular weaknesses.

-A Coach's view (or personal philosophy) is based on how he/she learned to play the game, on his/her present knowledge and his/her future expectations.
-A coaching philosophy is affected by the Coach's beliefs, attitudes, and motives.
+A coach's view (or personal philosophy) is based on how he/she learned to play the game, on his/her present knowledge and his/her future expectations.
+A coaching philosophy is affected by the coach's beliefs, attitudes, and motives.
 These factors influence the reasons for someone wanting to coach and provide the perennial, moral, and ethical principles that guide his/her coaching.

-With that, to again the respect of players (and parents) and take reasonable care of them, Coaches need to prepare and organize themselves thoroughly in order to organize their teams effectively and safely.
+With that, to again the respect of players (and parents) and take reasonable care of them, coaches need to prepare and organize themselves thoroughly in order to organize their teams effectively and safely.

-Therefore the role of a Coach with the Boys & Girls Clubs - Alaska goes well beyond that of a skilled and knowledgeable technician of the sport who is seeking to help players learn and improve in the game.
+Therefore the role of a coach with the Boys & Girls Clubs - Alaska goes well beyond that of a skilled and knowledgeable technician of the sport who is seeking to help players learn and improve in the game.
 Coaches might be called upon to as a fitness trainer, a social worker, a motivator, a disciplinarian, a friend, a parent figure, a journalist, a mentor, a manager, a fundraiser, and an administrator as well as many other roles.

 For some of these roles, it is important to know the Boys & Girls Clubs - Alaska Athletics Staff is a valuable resource when seeking more expert support for yourself and your players e.g. when evidence of physical abuse is disclosed to you or where a player might be experiencing financial hardship.

 Coaches are also usually held in high esteem by players (and parents) and are important role models for children.
-The Boys & Girls Clubs - Alaska Athletics Department expects its Coaches to display high personal standards of appearance, behavior, and organization.
-Most importantly, Coaches should accept responsibility for the conduct of their players and encourage positive, nondiscriminatory behavior consistent with our Athletics Codes of Conduct.
+The Boys & Girls Clubs - Alaska Athletics Department expects its coaches to display high personal standards of appearance, behavior, and organization.
+Most importantly, coaches should accept responsibility for the conduct of their players and encourage positive, nondiscriminatory behavior consistent with our Athletics Codes of Conduct.

 Regardless of whether a Coach is naturally lively and enthusiastic, or quiet and shy, there are particular personal qualities required by all Coaches for them to be effective and successful.
 These qualities need to be harnessed with coaching skills to help players achieve their potential and enjoy the sport they are playing.
 Additionally, these qualities are evident in a Coach's behavior towards others and in how he/she expects people to behave toward him/her.